senomorf/oci-cpu-shaper/docs/09-cli.md

 ## 9.4 Diagnostics

 At startup the binary emits a structured log line containing build metadata derived from `internal/buildinfo`, the resolved OCI compartment/region pair, and the selected mode.
+The log now also includes `controllerState`, allowing operators to see whether the fast-loop suppression is active when the process initialises.
 When the shutdown timer is enabled the log also captures the requested duration so operators can confirm the controller will terminate automatically.
-This gives operators immediate confirmation of the version, Git commit, configuration path, tenancy metadata, and lifecycle expectations before any controllers mutate system state.
+This gives operators immediate confirmation of the version, Git commit, configuration path, tenancy metadata, suppression status, and lifecycle expectations before any controllers mutate system state.

 Invalid flag values are rejected during argument parsing: unknown controller modes surface an error and cause the program to exit with status `2`, unsupported log levels report a structured error before the logger is constructed, and negative `--shutdown-after` durations are rejected.
 This keeps early runs predictable while new policy engines are still being prototyped.